 Arabinogalactans and galactomannans

-These are two types of fiber contained in coffee (there’s approximately 0.5 g of soluble dietary fiber per one cup of filtered coffee), which are readily fermented by human intestinal bacteria to produce short-chain fatty acids (SCFA)s and can expand levels of Bacteroides/Prevotella bacteria (see What Is the Gut Microbiome?
+These are two types of fiber contained in coffee (there’s approximately 0.5 grams of soluble dietary fiber per one cup of filtered coffee), which are readily fermented by human intestinal bacteria to produce short-chain fatty acids (SCFA)s and can expand levels of Bacteroides/Prevotella bacteria (see What Is the Gut Microbiome?
 And Why Should We Care About It?).
 In rodents, studies have found that coffee causes an increase in beneficial Bifidobacteria and inhibits the growth of problematic E. coli and Clostridium species.
 Likewise, a human trial in which 16 healthy adults consumed three cups of coffee daily for three weeks found that Bifidobacterium levels (and in some cases, metabolic activity) increased significantly.

 In one study seeking to explore the mechanisms behind coffee’s association with reduced diabetes risk, researchers examined the effects of chronic coffee consumption on the gut microbiome of rats (some lean and some with diet-induced obesity; some fed standard diets and some fed high-fat diets).
 The study found that coffee consumption protected against a high fat diet-induced changes in the microbiome (reduction in Lactobacillus levels, increase in the Firmicutes to Bacteroidetes ratio, increase in Clostridium Cluster XI, and decreased levels of Enterobacteria).